liximomo/vscode-sftp/docs/common_config.md

 **Default**: false

 ### openSsh
-boolean: Enable atomic file uploads (only supported by openSSH servers). if set to true, the `useTempFile` option must also be set to true.
+*boolean*: Enable atomic file uploads (only supported by openSSH servers). if set to true, the `useTempFile` option must also be set to true.

 **Default**: false